davxiao/davidxiao-web/README.md

         rm -rf public; # otherwise the following command will fail git submodule update --init --recursive;

 - Test it by run `hugo server -D;` on the project root directory, then visit [http://127.0.0.1:1313/](http://127.0.0.1:1313/) on your web browser.
+If you want to make the website accessible within your internal network, run `hugo server -D --bind=0.0.0.0;` instead.

-As long as the homepage is coming up, local test environment is up and running.
+As long as `hugo` is running, local test environment is up and running.

 ## Step 2: Deploying to Google Firebase